Vietnamese airports expected to serve 100 mln passengers in 2022 | Business | Vietnam+ (VietnamPlus)

 Vietnamese airports expected to serve 100 mln passengers in 2022

-Hanoi (VNA) – Vietnamese airports are expected to serve 100 million passengers this year, compared to the pre-pandemic level of 120 million recorded in 2019, said Director of the Civil Aviation Authority of Vietnam Dinh Viet Thang.
+Vietnamese airports are expected to serve 100 million passengers this year, compared to the pre-pandemic level of 120 million recorded in 2019, according to the Civil Aviation Authority of Vietnam.

 During the period, Vietnamese airlines carried 40 million passengers.
 The figure is expected to reach 55 million for the whole of this year.